Eliav2/express-typed/readme.md

 ## Contributing

-This library is still in its early stages, and thats exactly the time to suggest significant changes.
+This library is still in its early stages, and that's exactly the time to suggest significant changes.

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request on GitHub.

-The technic that was used in this lib create similar typesafe adapters for other backend frameworks like Fastify, Koa, etc.
+The technique that was used in this lib creates similar typesafe adapters for other backend frameworks like Fastify, Koa, etc.